-In its various forms, is delicious.
+Dairy in its various forms, is delicious.

 It causes inflammation in a big percentage of the population which can lead to digestive issues, bloating, gas, diarrhoea and constipation.
-Hmm, do you see what I see?

 When you eat sugar, you get that lovely high immediately after eating it, this is the insulin coursing through your body on its way to cause inflammation anywhere there is a weak point.
-Oh, my achy back!

 After a while, as the insulin is distributed to the cells the resultant dip in your blood sugar makes you (drum roll please) feel tired.
 Off to bed, you go feeling nicely sleepy and looking forward to a great night’s rest.

 Lower blood sugar levels causes a stress response in your body, and both cortisol and adrenaline levels will increase, which could wake you up or at the very least cause restlessness.